 In order to properly drink yerba mate in the traditional manner you need to get a bombilla (pronounced bom-BEE-sha or bom-BEE-yah).
 It literally means “straw” in Castellano (Spanish) and is used to — you guessed it — drink the hot water infused with the goodness of yerba mate.
 The bottom of the bombilla contains one of many types of filters, preventing the yerba mate from entering your mouth.

 Yerba Mate bombillas come in all sorts of sizes and filter mechanisms.
 The various types were developed for specific yerba mate cuts (discussed shortly) and gourd styles.

-Katana Bombilla ™ (spoon style)
+Katana Bombilla ™ (spoon style / currently out of stock)

 This elegant and stylish bombilla is made from high quality alpaca silver (also called German Silver and Nickel Silver).
 At 7.5˝ long and 1 cm wide, it works well with most gourds and cuts of mate.
 It’s a great all-around bombilla.
 The filter is spoon shaped with fine holes that provide reliable filtration.

 - Works well with both calabash and vidrio gourds